Fact Not Fiction: Bookmark Your New Non-Fiction Favourites

 With a penchant for embracing challenges with gusto, comedian and broadcaster, Tommy Tiernan’s account of ‘Winging It

 ’ in his chat-show (in which he interviewed guests ‘blind’) offers fans of his decades-long career an insight into the engaging connection he forged with a host of guests across the series.
-One of six books in the running for this year’s Popular Non-Fiction Book of the Year Award, it’s joined on the shortlist by superstar TV Vet, Noel Fitzpatrick’s account of his career dedicated to working with much-loved animals in Being the Supervet: How Animals Saved My Life.
+One of six books shortlisted for this year’s Popular Non-Fiction Book of the Year Award, it’s joined by superstar TV Vet, Noel Fitzpatrick’s account of his career dedicated to working with much-loved animals in Being the Supervet: How Animals Saved My Life.

 Keelin Shanley’s moving and inspirational post-houmous memoir, A Light That Never Goes Out

 , offers the many fans of the late broadcaster an insight into her acclaimed career and courageous approach to living with cancer.
 Elsewhere in this category, Dara McAnulty and Luke O’Neill offer their unique view on the natural world and science in Diary of a Young Naturalist

 and Never Mind the B*ll*cks: Here’s the Science